Skip to main content

 }

-policy fields are additive across inheritance.
-A child profile’s add_deny_access is merged with the base profile’s add_deny_access, and exclude_groups from both levels are combined.
-The filesystem section works the same way - use policy when you need deny rules or write-only access that filesystem cannot express.
+filesystem, groups, and commands fields are additive across inheritance.
+A child profile’s filesystem.deny is merged with the base profile’s filesystem.deny, and groups.exclude from both levels are combined.

 Network Configuration